Von Hippel-Lindau disease

 Treatment and prognosis

-Most lesions with vHL are treatable and surveillance is recommended with various regional guidelines 10.
+Most lesions from vHL are treatable and surveillance is recommended with various regional guidelines 10.
 Some experts advocate routine screening starting in adolescence.
-Prognosis is poor, with an median survival of ~50 years, with the most common cause of death being RCC and cerebellar haemangioblastomas 1.
+Prognosis is poor, with a median survival of ~50 years, with the most common cause of death being RCC and cerebellar haemangioblastomas 1.

 History and etymology

-Eugen von Hippel (1867-1939) was a German ophthalmologist that had described a rare disorder of the retina in 1904 and seven years later reported the basis of this disease, named as "angiomatosis of the retina".
+Eugen von Hippel (1867-1939) was a German ophthalmologist who had described a rare disorder of the retina in 1904 and seven years later reported the basis of this disease, named as "angiomatosis of the retina".